-- varies salt 1 TBSP : 1 POUND of CHICKEN
+- salt 1 tbsp per 1 pound of chicken

 - peppercorn whole or ground, per your preference

-- Wash, clean & chop vegetables.
+- Wash, clean, and chop vegetables.
 Gather seasonings.

 - Ensure that chicken is thoroughly defrosted and packet of offal is removed from inside the bird.
 Discard all liquid from packaging.